 Deferred Compensation Plan automatically commence upon a participant's retirement, termination of employment or death during employment.
 Under certain limited circumstances described in the Deferred Compensation Plan, participants may receive distributions during employment.
 To enable us to meet our financial commitment under the Deferred Compensation Plan, assets may be set aside in a corporate-owned vehicle, which assets remain available to all our general creditors in the event of our insolvency.
-Participants of the Deferred Compensation Plan are our unsecured general creditors with respect to the Deferred Compensation Plan and no discretionary contributions were made to the plan in 2015.
+Participants of the Deferred Compensation Plan are our unsecured general creditors with respect to the Deferred Compensation Plan benefits.
+Currently, none of our NEOs have any amounts deferred under the Deferred Compensation Plan and no discretionary contributions were made to the plan in 2015.